Jim Baldwin lives in Utah, and is concentrating on

 W. Wittmer - World War II submariner, author, and qualified

 researcher at the National Archives' Military Personnel Records

 Center in St. Louis, Missouri.
-He has contributed hundreds of
+In the first ten years of this site he contributed hundreds of

 Please see his personal